-Controlling emotions is not an easy task for anyone, so sometimes it’s not a bad idea to provide a gentle helping hand to teach children how to self-regulate and handle these emotions.
+Controlling emotions is not an easy task for anyone, so sometimes it’s not a bad idea to provide a gentle helping hand such as a calming corner with sensory activities to teach children how to self-regulate and handle these emotions.

 You can help your child combat some of these big feelings by providing them space where they can remain calm and not get overstimulated.

-This space should be comfortable and calming so children can feel relaxed and can calm their minds and bodies as well as process some of the big feelings they may be feeling.
+This calm corner space should be comfortable and calming so children can feel relaxed and can calm their minds and bodies as well as process some of the big feelings they could be feeling.

 Why Is A Calm Down Corner Important